ortalYadayev/Mask-Api/README.md

 # Mask Api
-Returns if there is a mask on a person's face
+Return if there is a mask on a person's face